psa/hn.otoh.org/content/curfew/index.md

 ]
 ---

-Reopening has been halted due to finding a case of COVID-19.

 General Requirements
 --------------------

 Hours:
-* General curfew 17:00 - 09:00
+* General curfew 17:00 - 07:00
-* Open Hours for permitted businesses:
-  * Seniors, pregnant women and disabled: 07:00 - 09:00
-    * Banks: 09:00 - 10:00
-  * Everyone else: 09:00 - 17:00
-    * Banks: 10:00 - 17:00

-Full Curfew:
+* Staff can head home from work, after curfew starts

+Reopening procedures:
+* Monday to Friday: All businesses may be open
-* Only the following may be open:
+* On Saturday and Sunday, only the following can be open and only for delivery
-  * Medical Centers and Pharmacies
+  * Pharmacies
   * Supermarkets
-  * Hardware stores
-  * Petrol Stations
-  * Banks
+  * Restaurants
 * You may shop based on the last digit of your ID (national or passport).
-The weeks alternate, so group 1 is June 1 and group 6 is May 25.
+The weeks alternate, so group 1 is June 1 and group 6 is June 8.
   * 1,6: Monday
   * 2,7: Tuesday
   * 3,8: Wednesday